English Intermediate-Task Training Improves Zero-Shot Cross-Lingual Transfer Too: Experiments and Results

 \paragraph{XTREME Benchmark Results}

-At the bottom of Table~\ref{tab:single_and_multi_task_results}, we show results obtained by XLM-R on the XTREME benchmark as reported by \citet{hu2020xtreme}, results obtained with our re-implementation of XLM-R (i.e. our baseline), and results obtained with our best models, which use intermediate-task training are selected according to development set performance on each target task.
-Scores on the XTREME benchmark are computed based on the respective target-task test sets where available, and based on development sets for target tasks without separate held-out test sets.\footnote{We compute these scores internally as the official leaderboard is not yet open for submissions as of writing.} We are generally able to replicate the best reported XLM-R baseline results, except for: Tatoeba, where our implementation significantly underperforms the reported scores in \citet{hu2020xtreme}; and TyDiQA, where our implementation outperforms the reported scores.
-On the other hand, our best models show gains in 8 out of the 9 XTREME tasks relative to both baseline implementations, attaining an average score of 74.2 across target tasks, a 6.1 point improvement over the previous best reported average score of 68.1.
+At the bottom of Table~\ref{tab:single_and_multi_task_results}, we show results obtained by \mbox{XLM-R} on the XTREME benchmark as reported by \citet{hu2020xtreme}, results obtained with our re-implementation of XLM-R (i.e. our baseline), and results obtained with our best models, which use intermediate-task configuration selected according to development set performance on each target task.
+Based on the results in Table~\ref{tab:single_and_multi_task_results}, which reflect the median over 3 runs, we pick the best intermediate-task configuration for each target task, and then choose the best model out of the 3 runs.
+Scores on the XTREME benchmark are computed based on the respective test sets where available, and based on development sets for target tasks without separate held-out test sets.
+We are generally able to replicate the best reported \mbox{XLM-R} baseline results, except for Tatoeba, where our implementation significantly underperforms the reported scores in \citet{hu2020xtreme}, and TyDiQA, where our implementation outperforms the reported scores.
+We also highlight that there is a large margin of difference between development and test set scores for BUCC--this is likely because BUCC is evaluated based on sentence retrieval over the given set of input sentences, and the test sets for BUCC are generally much larger than the development sets.

+Our best models show gains in 8 out of the 9 XTREME tasks relative to both baseline implementations, attaining an average score of 73.5 across target tasks, a 5.4 point improvement over the previous best reported average score of 68.1.
+We set the state of the art on the XTREME benchmark as of June 2020, though \citet{fang2020filter} achieve higher results and hold the state of the art using an orthogonal approach at the time of our final publication in September 2020.